Securing SQL Server in a DevOps World

 Common Security Challenges in SQL Server DevOps

-- Access Control Issues
+• Access Control Issues

 In a DevOps environment, the lines between development, testing, and production often blur, leading to a complex web of access permissions.
 The principle of least privilege, where each user has the minimum levels of access — or permissions to perform their job functions, can get compromised.
 DevOps encourages a culture of shared responsibility, but without stringent access controls, you’re essentially rolling out the red carpet for unauthorized users.
-The risk is not just external; insider threats are a real concern.
-Poorly managed access controls can lead to unauthorized data exposure, or worse, data manipulation.
+The risk is not just external; insider threats are a genuine concern.
+Poorly managed access controls can lead to unauthorized data exposure or data manipulation.

-- Data Encryption and Masking
+• Data Encryption and Masking

-- Compliance and Auditing
+• Compliance and Auditing

 Security Best Practices